Treat Your Spring Allergies Naturally with These Tips and Products

-For itchy eyes, we recommend Similasan Allergy Eye Relief eye drops.
+For itchy eyes, we recommend Boiron Optique or Similasan Allergy Eye Relief eye drops.
 Most run of the mill drug store eye drops contain preservatives and other harmful chemicals.
-We also carry Dr. Rydland’s Herbal Eye Wash with eyebright and other herbs to soothe irritated eyes.
+Herbal eyebright supplements or homeopathic Euphrasia orally may help allergy eyes too.

 Rinsing out and decreasing inflammation in the sinuses will also go a long way to treating allergies and preventing them from developing into sinus infections.
 Rinse with a neti pot, Nasopure Nasal Wash Bottle, or Nasaline irrigator.
 For a simple nasal spray, try one of the saline or natural nasal sprays we carry.

-We also carry many throat lozenges that could help dry, itchy allergy throats.
+We also carry many throat lozenges or dry mouth sprays that could help dry, itchy allergy throats.

 As always, if you’re looking for help with your allergies, come see us at Rebecca’s Natural Food.